leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 **English Version:**
 In the project, it was necessary to create value measures for leadership, such as total revenue.

-First, a new page and table were created in Power BI to visualize total revenue.
-The "ID", "Title" and "Sales Quantity" columns from the Registro_livros_marketing table were selected.
+First, a new page and table were created to visualize total revenue.
+The "ID", "Título"(Title) and "Quantidade de Vendas"(Sales Quantity) columns from the Registro_livros_marketing table were selected.

-To calculate the total billing, a new table called "Measurements" was created to store the measurements.
-Next, a measure called "Total Billings" was defined using DAX:
+To calculate the total billing, a new table called "Medidas"(Measurements) was created to store the measurements.
+Next, a measure called "Total de Faturamento"(Total Billings) was defined using DAX:

 ```